 School: Mesquite Continuation High School

 City, State: Ridgecrest, California

-About Marla: Mrs. Cosner is so beloved at Mesquite Continuation High School that many students request to be in her class.
-While most classes average 15 students; Mrs. Cosner’s classes often have between 19-23 students!
+About the Nominee: Mrs. Cosner is so beloved at Mesquite Continuation High School that many students request to be in her class.
+While most classes average 15 students; Mrs. Cosner's classes often have between 19-23 students!
 Mrs. Cosner shows her students respect and love the minute they enter her classroom.
-She has a natural ability to recognize students’ strengths and capitalize on them to help students build intrinsic motivation with their studies and grades.
+She has a natural ability to recognize students' strengths and capitalize on them to help students build intrinsic motivation with their studies and grades.
 In addition to teaching English and history, Mrs. Cosner leads two music classes – guitar and piano.
 Outside the classroom, Mrs. Cosner supports the community through the non-profit she helped found, the Ridgecrest Musical Enrichment Society.
 She appears in most of the productions and spends long hours rehearsing and directing.
 All proceeds from the productions are donated to support music education within the school district.
 Some of the students at the school are the first in their families to earn a diploma.
 Numerous students have credited for helping them on the path to graduation.
 Mrs. Cosner is credited with changing too many lives to count and for having a profoundly positive impact on the lives of many past and present students of Mesquite Continuation High School.

-Position: Professor, Head of the Department of Teaching, Learning and Culture
+Position: Professor and Department Head, Teaching, Learning, and Culture

 School: Texas A&M University